itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

         - **4XXError** - client side errors
         - **5XXError** - server side errors
 - Throttling
-    - Account limit by default is 10K request per second across all APIs
+    - Global account limit by default is 10K request per second across all APIs
     - Soft limit, can be increased upon request
     - In case of throttling => 429 Too Many Requests
-    - Can set stage limit & method limit to not use every request in case of a single API
+    - We can set stage limit & method limit to not use every request in case of a single API
-    - Can create usage plans to throttle customer
+    - We can create usage plans to throttle customer
 - Errors:
     - 4xx client errors
         - 400: Bad Request